josmar-crwdstffng/angular/aio/content/guide/standalone-components.md

 <div class="alert is-important">

 The standalone component feature is available for developer preview.
-It's ready for you to try; but it might change before it is stable.
+It is ready for you to try; but it might change before it is stable.

 </div>